sandraemefa/sandraemefa/README.md

 - Machine learning algorithms ( Regression, classification)
 - Data visualization (libraries: seaborn, Matplotlib)

   I’m currently learning clustering and deep learning.
-I have a strong belief in the power of collaboration, hence lets connect, innovate, and build a data-driven future together.
+I have a strong belief in the power of collaboration, hence let's connect, innovate, and build a data-driven future together.

    How to reach me _ linkedin.com/in/sandra-emefa-kumah-524473223 or skumah028@gmail.com